rtek1000/DSO1511e_Plus_Unbrick/README.md

 # DSO1511e+ Unbrick

-To unbrick the DSO1511e+, after trying to update using the wrong file, it wasn't unzipped, maybe you can try these steps:
+To unbrick the DSO1511e+, after trying to update using the wrong file, it wasn't unzipped,
 - (Special thanks to pcprogrammer from the eevblog.com forum, thanks for your patience in guiding step by step!)
 - (Sorry, but I don't know this hardware or the software, any questions please contact the developers)

+Maybe you can try these steps:

 - 1 - Create an sd card with bootloader that activates the usb port to load the binary file in flash.
 - 2 - Insert the SD card (Contacts facing the DSO1511e+ board).